The following are frequently asked questions from faculty members and answers to those questions.

 What services are available for students at Monmouth?

-The services provided by the DDS include: orientation to campus services; collecting and maintaining student documentation and files; assistance in setting up accommodations; providing accommodation letters for students at the beginning of each term; informal counseling; temporary loan of auxiliary aids; assistance in locating readers and note takers; liaison with faculty, tutoring coordinator, professional staff, and outside agencies (with the student’s written permission); informational seminars and workshops; referral to an outside agency; and providing the use of specialized equipment when needed.
+The services provided by the DDS include: orientation to campus services; collecting and maintaining student documentation and files; assistance in setting up accommodations; providing accommodation letters for students at the beginning of each term; temporary loan of auxiliary aids; assistance in locating readers and note takers; liaison with faculty, tutoring coordinator, professional staff, and outside agencies (with the student’s written permission); informational seminars and workshops; referral to an outside agency; and providing the use of specialized equipment when needed.

 What accommodations are provided for students?